Toxioks/CryptoWall/README.md

 # Note Before initialising the project

-The cryptoWall Project uses facebook create react app bootstrap.
+The cryptoVerse Project uses facebook create react app bootstrap.

 In the project directory, Follow these steps to enable running of the project.